-The Act on Sales, etc. of Financial Instruments: (i) obligates financial instruments providers, etc. to explain the important facts such as a risk of incurring a loss of principal or exceeding the initial principal, or restrictions on the exercising of rights; and (ii) prohibits the provision of conclusive evaluations on uncertain matters.
+Firstly, the Act on Provision of Financial Services stipulates provisions about sales of financial instruments: (i) it obligates financial instruments providers, etc. to explain the important facts such as a risk of incurring a loss of principal or exceeding the initial principal, or restrictions on the exercising of rights; and (ii) it prohibits the provision of conclusive evaluations on uncertain matters.
+The Act on Provision of Financial Services also stipulates provisions about financial service intermediary business (i.e., with respect to a business that engages in intermediary business regarding deposits, insurance, securities or loans).
+It stipulates common obligations such as taking measures concerning business operations or prohibition of name lending, and it also stipulates regulations for each type of financial service.

 The Installment Sales Act stipulates the obligations of the business for each type of contract category.
-For example, with respect to a contract that uses a credit card - in which the credit card is used to purchase goods by presenting the card to a seller after predetermining the usage limit amount and payment terms, etc. - the obligation to deliver a document stating the transaction terms and to investigate the payable amount are stipulated.
+For example, with respect to a contract that uses a credit card - in which the credit card is used to purchase goods by presenting the card to a seller after predetermining the usage limit amount and payment terms, etc., the obligation to provide information about the transaction terms and to investigate the payable amount are stipulated.